 Every international student studying at NYU is required to have health insurance plans.
 Learn more about it at the Student Health Center.

-The NYU health insurance plan is mandatory for all F-1 and J-1 students.
+The NYU health insurance plan is mandatory for all students at NYU in F-1 or J-1 status.
 This plan meets the insurance requirements for J-1 students.

-F-1 and J-1 students are automatically enrolled in and billed for the NYU-sponsored student health insurance comprehensive plan upon registration each semester.
+Students in F-1 and J-1 status are automatically enrolled in and billed for the NYU-sponsored student health insurance comprehensive plan upon registration each semester.
 F-1 and J-1 students may elect to instead take the basic coverage, which provides the same coverage but has higher out-of-pocket expenses if and when you need healthcare.

-If you have your spouse or kids with you, please note that we encourage F-2 dependents to have health insurance coverage.
-The US government requires J-2 dependents to have health insurance.
+If you have your spouse or kids with you, please note that we encourage your dependents to have health insurance coverage.
+The US government requires dependents of students in J-1 status to have health insurance.

 This insurance must provide

-Reminder: The NYU health insurance plan is mandatory for all F-1 and J-1 students.
+Reminder: Health insurance is mandatory for all students in F-1 or J-1 status at NYU.